rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 Let the evildoer still do evil, and the filthy still be filthy, and the righteous still do right, and the holy still be holy. ^2211

-Behold, I am coming soon, bringing my recompense with me, to repay each one for what he has done. ^2212
+Behold, I am coming soon, bringing my recompense with me, to repay everyone for what he has done. ^2212

 I am the Alpha and the Omega, the first and the last, the beginning and the end. ^2213